8 Beautiful Beaches in Lagos, Portugal!

 Praia do Pinhão is best enjoyed by bringing along your own towels, food & drinks and simply taking in and enjoying the beautiful scenery and sunshine without the stress and hassle of having to go anywhere!

-Last, but absolutely not least on my list, is Ponta da Piedade, a must visit when you are in Lagos.
+Last, but absolutely not least on my list, is Ponta da Piedade, a must-visit when you are in Lagos.
 To be completely honest, it’s not so much an actual beach per sé, more just a small cove.
-But the real reason why everybody raves about this place, including the Huffington Post, who named it one of the most beautiful beaches in the world, is for its sheer beauty.
+But the real reason why everybody raves about this place, including the Huffington Post, which named it one of the most beautiful beaches in the world, is for its sheer beauty.